nuxt-community/pwa-module/README.md

 <h2 align="center">📦 OneSignal Module</h2>

 OneSignal is a Free, high volume and reliable push notification service for websites and mobile applications.
-Setting and and using this module is a little tricky as OneSignal requires to register it's own Service worker.
+Setting and using this module is a little tricky as OneSignal requires to register it's own Service worker.

 First add dependency as it is not being installed by default when using PWA module: